martinemde/martinemde.github.io/_posts/2025-10-28-hire-junior-engineers-now.md

 excerpt_separator: <!--more-->
 ---

-I recently watched something remarkable happen at my company.
-A domain expert, someone with deep knowledge in their field but zero traditional programming experience, built a useful tool using Cursor.
-They understood their pain points, knew what they wanted to create, and worked with cursor until it solved their problem.

-This is the promise of AI-assisted coding, and it's genuinely exciting.
+I recently saw a profound thing happen in my company because of AI coding tools.

+A person with zero engineering experience, but with deep knowledge in their field, built a useful tool using Cursor.
+That's not the story though.
+We all know that's happening everywhere right now.

 Then they asked a simple question: "How do I share this with my team so they can use it too?"

+I hopped on a Zoom meeting to try to help, and what I saw both inspired and profoundly shifted my view about the role of engineering in larger organizations.

-That's when I realized we're facing a massive shift in how engineering teams need to work, and most companies aren't ready for it.
+We're facing a massive shift in how engineering teams need to work, and most companies aren't ready for it.

 ## The Gap Between Vibes and Infrastructure

 The traditional engineering answer to "how do I share this?" goes something like: "Work with platform ops to get a deployment set up.
-Can you make a PR to the terraform to allocate a new internal domain and configure storage?
-The app generator should help you get it deployed."
+Make a PR to the terraform to allocate a new internal domain and configure an ECR repo for the docker image?
+The app generator should help you do this if it follows our standard framework guidelines."

-To a domain expert who just learned to code with AI assistance, this is complete gibberish.
+To a Customer Service manager or Accountant who just vibed out a solution to their problem, this is complete gibberish.

-They'll paste it into ChatGPT and get an answer that's technically correct but practically useless.
 If they're persistent, they'll ask again.
-More likely, they'll feel discouraged, like they don't have the support they need, or they'll figure it out themselves in ways that make security teams very nervous.
+More likely, they'll feel discouraged or they'll figure it out themselves in ways that might make security teams very nervous.

 This creates problems no company wants:

-- Domain experts discouraged from contributing their unique expertise
+- Domain experts, people with deep experience outside of engineering, discouraged from contributing their expertise
-- [Shadow IT](https://en.wikipedia.org/wiki/Shadow_IT) deployments containing customer data, financial information, or company IP running outside IT controls
+- [Shadow IT](https://en.wikipedia.org/wiki/Shadow_IT) containing customer data, financial information, or company IP running outside IT controls
-- Senior engineers spending days supporting each small contribution, defeating the entire productivity promise
+- Senior engineers spending days supporting each small contribution, defeating the entire productivity promise of AI
 - Security vulnerabilities from well-meaning people who don't know what they don't know

-When someone suggests "just use ngrok to share it," that might expose an internal system to lateral attacks that could compromise the entire company.
-The gap between working prototype and safe deployment is real.
+The technical solution that might be fine for an engineer could be dangerous for inexperienced coders and could compromise the entire company.
+The gap between working prototype and safe deployment is big.

+## Vibe Coding

+I'm all in on vibe coding.
+As an experienced engineer, I see huge productivity gains from using AI coding tools.
+But they're not without their problems.

+As engineers, we can see when our coding agents are going sideways.
+When Claude starts dropping a new ALLCAPS.md for everything we ask, and creating the 3rd copy of a script it already wrote, we know it's time to reset context, adjust rules, or clarify requirements.
+When Cursor or Codex does something stupid, we reset back to the last commit.

+New vibe coders don't know any of this.
+They end up with a directory containing a mix of sensitive data, cross-required python files, 20 random scripts, and `SIMPLE_QUICK_STARTUP_README_FIXED.md`.
+They're using a single conversation in cursor across days, have never heard of git, and cannot know which files might contain PII or financial data, because the whole point of their script is to work with this data.

+Vibe Coding is its own skill set.
+It's an offshoot of engineering, and knowing what a good application looks like helps a lot, but after helping my son and my wife get started with Cursor, it's clear that you need an engineer around to steer you in the right direction when things go wrong and convey the mindset about clean context and clean code to support the AI agents.

+We're facing a profound shift in who is capable of what, and we're going to need to decide where we want to go.

 ## We've Been Here Before

 Engineers faced a similar crossroads years ago.
-Dan McKinley captured it perfectly in his ["Egoless Engineering"](https://egoless.engineering/) talk.
+Dan McKinley captured it perfectly in his ["Egoless Engineering"](https://egoless.engineeriang/) talk.                                                                                                                                    t

 He describes a designer who was encouraged to contribute to an application and accidentally broke the build late at night.
 The team had a choice: lock it down so only "real engineers" could deploy, or make deploys safe for everyone.